ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 ## Building first agent — Responses Protocol

-> Hosted Agent and `azd` are in active development. `azd` command surfaces are expected to evolve and new features will be added in Hosted Agent platform.
-If you see any discrepencies or issues with the commands mentioned in this post, please comment below and I will update the post accordingly.
+> Hosted Agents and `azd` are in active development. `azd` command surfaces are expected to evolve and new features will be added to the Hosted Agent platform.
+If you see any discrepancies or issues with the commands mentioned in this post, please comment below and I will update the post accordingly.

 Let's get an agent up and running.
 We'll use the hello-world sample from the [foundry-samples](https://github.com/microsoft-foundry/foundry-samples/tree/main/samples/python/hosted-agents) repo.